ARCHER2-HPC/archer2-website/support-access/access.md

 If you wish to apply for time on the ARCHER2 system, you should currently use the forms and supporting information on the [ARCHER web site](http://www.archer.ac.uk/access/).

 This information will be updated once the ARCHER2-specific forms are available.

+### Onboarding Data Migration

+* We have prepared a guide to [Onboarding Data Migration](Onboarding_Data_Migration.pdf) for users whose work is being moved from ARCHER to ARCHER2.